 Written by Harry Flook –

-Issue 8 has arrived at our stockists!
-Make sure you pick one up free before they run out, or order from our online store if you can’t make it a stockist.
+Issue 9 is out now!
+Make sure you pick up a free copy before they run out, or order from our online store if you can’t make it to a stockist.

 For our final unthemed issue we’ve picked a selection of projects which distill Loupe’s ethos: to share new work from deserving photographers across varied genres.

 For this issues lead feature, I had the joy of talking to fashion-come-documentary photographer, Juan Brenner, about his first major body of work.
 Tonatiuh explores how 300 years of colonial rule has shaped Guatemala’s present situation, and is so compelling that it inspired the theme of our next issue, National Identity.

 Loupe regular, Rosie Wadey, shows us around Hollie Fernando’s portfolio, summing up her simple and evidently effective creative approach: create sincere work.

 In this issue’s regular features: Shutterhub founder Karen Harvey talks to Luke Archer, about her organisations efforts to promote a healthy photographic community; Gemma Padley reviews Ian Howarths recently published attempt at soul searching, Arcadia; and Muir Vidler makes me want to well up, with his sincere portarit and words describing novelist Tyne O’Connell, the subject of an ongoing project.